Marawi

-Marawi is located upon the shores of Lake Lanao.
+Marawi is located upon the shores of Lake Lanao and it is the most populous LGU in Lanao del Sur.
 It is primarily inhabited by the Maranao people.
 The city is also called the "Summer Capital of the South" due to its higher elevation and cooler climate, a nickname it shares with Malaybalay.

-On May 23, 2017, the city suffered extensive damage during the Siege of Marawi as militants affiliated with the Islamic State invaded the city and engaged in a five-month urban warfare, until when Defense Secretary Delfin Lorenzana announced the ending of the battle in October.
+On May 23, 2017, the city suffered extensive damage during the Siege of Marawi as militants affiliated with the Islamic State invaded the city and engaged in a five-month urban warfare, until Defense Secretary Delfin Lorenzana announced the ending of the battle in October.

 Etymology

 Dansalan (Marawi's prior name) derived from the Mëranaw word "dansal", which means rendezvous; literally, it also means arrival (in other source, "where the waves come to shore").
 Being known as the destination point for arriving boats, the place refers to a port, hence, the "Place of Destination and Purpose."

 Meanwhile, Marawi is derived from the word "rawi", which means reclining, in reference to Agus River.
 On the other hand, this present name is in honor of the city's martyred hero in Kuta Marahui (Fortress of Marawi) in 1895.